epoch8/devcontainer-features/README.md

 ### Adding Features to the Index

-If you'd like your Features to appear in our [public index](https://containers.dev/features) so that other community members can find them, you can do the following:
+If you'd like your Features to appear in the [public index](https://containers.dev/features) so that other community members can find them, you can do the following:

 * Go to [github.com/devcontainers/devcontainers.github.io](https://github.com/devcontainers/devcontainers.github.io)
      * This is the GitHub repo backing the [containers.dev](https://containers.dev/) spec site